EttusResearch/uhd/host/docs/usrp1.rst

 * Transmitting at a specific time
 * Receiving at a specific time
 * Receiving a specific number of samples
-* Start and end burst flags on transmit
+* End of burst flags for transmit/receive

 **Note:**
 These emulated features rely on the host system's clock for timed operations,